fdebrus/Nikobus-HA/README.md

 ## Automation Example

-The integration will emit three different messages on the Home Assistant bus:
+The integration will emit different messages on the Home Assistant bus:

 - **nikobus_button_pressed**
 - **nikobus_button_released**